 In fact, whenever possible, I try to adapt patterns to reduce sewing by using the no-sew method to attach amigurumi parts.
 So when I first discovered no-sew amigurumi that are all made in one piece, I was delighted!

-So, to share love, this round up features over twenty super cute no-sew amigurumi patterns that you will just love!
+So, to share love, this round up features over thirty super cute no-sew amigurumi patterns that you will just love!
 Most of these one piece amigurumi patterns are quite simple to crochet and range from tiny amigurumi patterns to larger pieces.
 They would make wonderful gifts or are great patterns for your next craft fair.
 And the best part?
 All the patterns in this round up are free!

 Want to save this for later?
 Save this pin to your Pinterest board.